dkirkby/E4S/projects/Chatter.md

     transmit([0] * 8)
 ```
 Note that we need some way to indicate when a message is complete.
 We accomplish this by sending
 a sequence of 8 zeros, which is not a valid character.
+(Many programming languages use this same convention to indicate where a string ends in memory.)

 This `send_text` function relies on a `char_to_bits` function that you will need to complete:
 ```